mfrans1/mfrans1.github.io/_pages/disinformation.md

 Less benign yet are the known effects of confirmation biases in jury trials, healthcare, job recruitment, and in scientific research at large.
 Confirmation biases are thought to lead to the persistence of discredited ideas and to the polarization of opinions.
 The bias is stronger for emotionally charged issues and for deeply entrenched beliefs such as those at the heart of identity-driven controversies.

-When interpreting information, our judgment is often affected by many, many other cognitive biases.
-A comprehensive list can be found [here](https://commons.wikimedia.org/wiki/File:Cognitive_bias_codex_en.svg).
+When interpreting information, our judgment is often affected by many other cognitive biases.
 Here are a few more examples of cognitive biases (illustrations original, all rights reserved):

 MERE EXPOSURE EFFECT (preference for early information)